So, you are looking for an awesome backpack and are wondering if the Osprey Sirrus 36 is the bag for you.

 This woman’s pack is built to last.
 It has a rigid frame, a ventilated back system and a ton of other really cool features.

 One of the coolest parts about the Osprey Sirrus 36 is that the torso straps and the sternum straps are 100% adjustable.
 These sorts of modifications are typically rare on a backpack this size.
-This versatility gives the Sirrus 36 HUGE points and is one of its primary selling points.

 But not everything about this bag is perfect.
 Now we’ll go in depth covering every pro and con this Osprey bag has to offer.